baobabsoluciones/cornflow/_sources/clients/admin-spa.rst.txt

 Admin client
 ==============

-The `Cornflow-admin app <https://github.com/baobabsoluciones/cornflow-admin>`_ is an app that handles the basic functionality of the REST API to administer a Cornflow Server.
+The `Cornflow admin app <https://github.com/baobabsoluciones/cornflow-admin>`_ is an SPA app that handles the basic functionality of the REST API to administer a Cornflow Server.
 It can also be used by any user to communicate with the server.

 It allows the: